ok-nick/opensource.contentauth.org/docs/introduction.md

 ## Overview

+The **Coalition for Content Provenance and Authenticity (C2PA)** creates formal standards for the source and history (or provenance) of media content.

 The **Content Authenticity Initiative (CAI)** is an Adobe-led cross-industry consortium that advocates for the adoption of Content Credentials based on C2PA standards.
-CAI develops and maintains open-source software for working with Content Credentials.
+CAI develops and maintains open-source software based on C2PA technical specifications.

-The **Coalition for Content Provenance and Authenticity (C2PA)** is a mutually-governed standards development organization (SDO) under the structure of the [Linux Foundation’s Joint Development Foundation](https://jointdevelopment.org/) that creates formal standards for content provenance.
-CAI open-source software is compliant with C2PA technical specifications.

 | Organization | Website | Purpose / Description |
 |--------------|---------|-----------------------|